Chiomy12/Chiomy12.github.io/README.md

 **Key Findings**
-Top-Performing Product
+**Top-Performing Product**<br>
-Jackets were the top-performing product category based on the combined consideration of sales revenue and sales volume.
+Jackets were the top-performing product category based on the combined consideration of sales revenue and sales volume.<br>
-Total Sales: $26,581,815.87
+Total Sales: $26,581,815.87<br>
-Total Units Sold: 259,468
+Total Units Sold: 259,468<br>
 This indicates strong demand for jackets within the dataset.
-Product Performance
+**Product Performance**<br>
 The analysis also showed differences between products when comparing revenue generated and quantity sold.
 This comparison is useful because a product with a high sales volume does not necessarily generate the highest revenue, while a product with a higher price may generate significant revenue despite having a lower sales volume.

 **Business Insights**
-The analysis provides several insights that could support retail decision-making:
+The analysis provides several insights that could support retail decision-making:<br>
-**Inventory Planning** Products with consistently high sales volume may require higher stock availability to reduce the risk of stock shortages.
+**Inventory Planning** Products with consistently high sales volume may require higher stock availability to reduce the risk of stock shortages.<br>
-**Restocking** High-performing products can be monitored more closely when making replenishment decisions.
+**Restocking** High-performing products can be monitored more closely when making replenishment decisions.<br>
-**Product Performance** Comparing revenue and quantity sold provides a clearer picture of which products are contributing most to overall sales.
+**Product Performance** Comparing revenue and quantity sold provides a clearer picture of which products are contributing most to overall sales.<br>
-**Underperforming Products**Products with relatively low sales performance can be further investigated to understand whether pricing, demand or inventory levels may be contributing factors.
+**Underperforming Products**Products with relatively low sales performance can be further investigated to understand whether pricing, demand or inventory levels may be contributing factors.<br>

 **Tools & Skills Demonstrated**